This is the fourth in a series of Posts I plan on doing on a complete visual guide to factions and their missing units.

-Only the most powerful of the Slann are permuted to contemplate from Xlanuapec’s Eternity Chamber and while in other cities there may be entire regiments of Temple Guard stationed at their defence, here Chakax stands alone in his silent vigil.
-He has never allowed a Slann under his protection to fall.
-He has slaughtered entire legions of enemies who dared try, (Even a Daemon Prince of Slaanesh) all of them meeting their end beneath the deadly 2 handed swings of his Star-Stone Mace.
+Only the most powerful of the Slann are permuted to contemplate from Xlanuapec’s Eternity Chamber and while in other cities there may be entire regiments of Temple Guard stationed at their defence, here Chakax stands alone in his silent vigil and he has never allowed a Slann under his protection to fall; slaughtering entire legions of enemies who dared try, (Even a Daemon Prince of Slaanesh) all of them meeting their end beneath the deadly 2 handed swings of his Star-Stone Mace.

-Centuries later, the Daemon Prince returned to Lustria.
-Lord Huinitenuchli, who had relocated to Xlanhuapec, could not be roused from his slumber despite his attendants' persistent efforts, instead they opted to wake his subordinate, Lord Tenuchli.
-Tenuchli was acompanied by his Eternity Warden, the mighty Chakax, Prime Guardian of the City of Mists and the still groggy Mage-Priests army set out to face the vile Daemon Prince at the Pillars of Unseen Constellation.
+Many years later, the Daemon Prince returned to Lustria.
+Lord Huinitenuchli, who had relocated to Xlanhuapec, could not be roused from his slumber despite his attendants' persistent efforts; instead, they opted to wake his subordinate, Lord Tenuchli.
+Tenuchli was accompanied by his Eternity Warden, the mighty Chakax, Prime Guardian of the City of Mists and the still groggy Mage-Priests army set out to face the vile Daemon Prince at the Pillars of Unseen Constellation.

 Chakax has “Hero” written all over him, he’s functionally a great-weapon wielding equivalent to Gor-Rok, an absolute tank with less of a focus on killing enemy characters (like Gor-Rok has) and more a focus on outliving them and brushing aside their blows.
 If he comes in a DLC, it will likely be alongside Huinitenuchli, the high Mage Priest Chakax’s home city.

 Huinitenuchli is the Senior Mage-Priest of Xlanhuapec who taught the other Slann of the cities protective Mists and has defended the Lizardmen Empire on many occasions.